 - VBA is a case sensitive and input should be entered accurately to get better results.

 This has been a guide to VBA Select Case Statement.
-Here we discuss how to use vba select case statement with various keywords like Is, To along with examples and downloadable Excel template.
+Here we discuss how to use VBA select case statements with various keywords like Is, To along with examples, and downloadable Excel template.
 Below you can find some useful excel VBA articles –